openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Issued credential SHOULD be cryptographically bound to the identifier of the End-User who possesses the credential.
 Cryptographic binding allows the Verifier to verify during presentation that the End-User presenting a credential is the same End-User to whom it was issued.
 For non-cryptographic type of binding and credentials issued without any binding, see Implementations Considerations sections (#claim-based-binding) and (#no-binding).

-Note that claims in the credential are usually about the End-User who possesses it, but can be about the other entity.
+Note that claims in the credential are usually about the End-User who possesses it, but can be about another entity.

 For cryptographic binding, the Client has the following options to provide cryptographic binding material for a requested credential as defined in (#credential_request):